5 Ways to Reclaim Your Own Time

 On the upside, we do have a lot of tools at our disposal that can help us to reclaim our own time, whether that’s to read a book and get some self-care time in or to work on your side-hustle.
 There are a few tools and go-to methods that I use time and time again to save time on the boring life-admins stuff especially, and i’ve shared my 5 favourite ways of reclaiming your own time below.

 Online grocery shopping

-I can't stress this one enough!
-Once you've done it a few times you'll get really quick at it and it saves so much time and mental energy spent weaving your way through a maze of trolleys, screaming children and checkout queues.
+I can't stress this one enough.
+Once you've done it a few times you'll get really quick at it and you can also save your favourites so that after a few goes you’ll be able to do your shopping in less than half an hour, from your sofa.
+It saves so much time and mental energy spent weaving your way through a maze of trolleys, screaming children and checkout queues.
 Plus, you can do it in your PJ's - win!

 Outsource your life

 This is another biggie.
 If there are things you hate doing or you struggle with, outsource it.
 It could be anything from cleaning, gardening and dog walking to buying your Christmas gifts and decluttering your home.
 With a quick google you can find a person for pretty much any task.

 Your time is precious and this is a great way of carving out more time to spend on the things you love doing.
 Here are some more tips on how to get started with outsourcing.